morganthomas/winning-arguments/winning-arguments.md

 In a truth-seeking debate, the purpose and therefore the conditions for winning are quite different.
 The purpose is not to establish dominance of one position over another.
 Usually, the purpose is to arrive at a consensus that a certain position represents the truth on the topic of interest.
 If every participant's principal purpose was to reach such consensus, then when consensus is achieved, we can say that everybody has won, because everybody has achieved their principal purpose.
 On the other hand, if consensus is not reached, then we would probably say nobody has won, because nobody has achieved their principal purpose.
 In short, the goal of a truth-seeking debate is consensus rather than dominance, and in a truth-seeking debate everybody wins or doesn't win together, rather than one side winning and another losing.

 The foregoing comments give us some idea of what it means to win debates.
 There are many different kinds of debates where different kinds of winning are possible, but we have at least a basic grip on that diversity at this point.
-Now we have fulfilled one of our first objectives in the introduction, which was to explain the phrase "winning debates."
+Now we have fulfilled one of the first objectives I set in the introduction, which was to explain the phrase "winning debates."

 Accomplishing the purpose(s) one has in a debate generally entails persuading others of a point of view, and/or exchanging ideas in a way which appears to move oneself and/or others closer to the truth.
 Arguments, certainly, are great not only as tools to persuade others of a pre-conceived point of view, but also and even more so as tools to explore conceptual space, acting as guides to move us forward towards the truth.